Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 <ins>Selecing a locus for barcoding</ins>

-1. The targeted region should have little intraspecific variation (< 2% sequence identity) and enough interspecific variation (>2% sequence identity) to distinguish different species (Carugati et al 2015).
+1. The targeted region should have little intraspecific variation (< 2% sequence identity) and enough interspecific variation (>2% sequence identity) to distinguish different species.

 2. It should be standardized so that the same DNA region is used across the range of taxa.